Shaina Amin: Modeling and television

 In 2005, Amin began her career as a model, appearing in a TV commercial of "Sunsilk hair shampoo".
 She was a ten grade student back then.
 The next year, in 2006 she appeared in television dramas.
 Her first TV drama was "Cross Connection" directed by Badrul Islam Saud.
 From on, She continued to perform in television dramas and commercials.

 In 2008, Amin appeared in Premer Ongko, a television drama directed by Abul Al Sayeed.
 She also performed in telefilm Mon Uchaton.

 In 2011, Amin acted in several television series including Life is beautiful, Coming Soon and Lokaloy.
 She also appeared in television drama V.I.P. and Abu Karim.
 In the year, she also appeared with Antu Karim in the music video for song "Ek Jibon" written by Shahid and sung by Shahid and Subhamita Banerjee.

 Between 2012 and 2013, Amin acted in several television drama, series and telefilm including Opratisthanik Shikkha Sofor (A Unofficial Excursion), Priyo Maa (Dear Mother), College, Relation, Antoheen and Genie Made In Ginijira.

 In 2014, Amin appeared in My Ex-girlfriend, a valentine special drama aired on 14 February.
 She also appeared in two television series Colour and Daag, and television dramas including Shopner Shuru o Shesh, Preyoshi, Shei Meyeti, In a Relationship and Shadharon Gyan.

 Personal life

-Shaina married to a UK expatriate Masud Rana on 15 March 2015.
+Shaina married UK expatriate Masud Rana on 15 March 2015.
 They have a son and a daughter.